 But the more exciting news is the state of these decacorns today, and how they will affect the years to come..

-Following up on an old tweet I made, let’s take a look at the top 5 prospective list of 2018 Chinese IPOs: Ant Financial (FinTech), Xiaomi (Smartphones, IoTs and Devices), Didi (Ridesharing), Meituan (On-demand Delivery) and Tencent M (Music Streaming).
+Let’s take a look at the top 5 prospective list of 2018 Chinese IPOs: Ant Financial (FinTech), Xiaomi (Smartphones, IoTs and Devices), Didi (Ridesharing), Meituan (On-demand Delivery) and Tencent M (Music Streaming).
 For additional clarity on these companies: Ant Financial Services Group, formerly known as Alipay, is an affiliate company of the Chinese Alibaba Group, while Tencent Music is an affiliate of Tencent: